Guide

 Blocks and sweeps: the shapes that work

 The strongest rotation pattern in primary schools is the year-level sweep: a specialist takes all of Year 3's classes back-to-back in one part of the day.
 The specialist sets up their room once, teaches the same content three times, and moves on.
-The Year 3 teachers are all released together — which is a team planning window if you place it deliberately, and a wasted coincidence if you do not.
+The Year 3 teachers are all released together, which is a team planning window if you place it deliberately and a wasted coincidence if you do not.

-Rooms and equipment are constraints, not details
+Rooms and equipment are rules, not details

 Part-time and dual-role specialists

-Dual-role staff — classroom teacher three days, specialist two — add a second trap: they cannot release themselves, and their specialist days must not collide with their own class's needs.
+Dual-role staff (classroom teacher three days, specialist two) add a second trap.
+They cannot release themselves, and their specialist days must not collide with their own class's needs.
 Schools with several dual-role staff should expect the rotation to be solved around them, not adjusted for them afterwards.

 When the specialist is away